Pradeep23-01/Interactive_stock_analyser/README.md

 # Interactive_stock_analyser
-An app to view your existing stocks and future forecasts : https://stock-pred-analyzer.herokuapp.com/
+A web app to view your existing stocks and future forecasts : https://stock-pred-analyzer.herokuapp.com/